 Ami is passionate about making systems work better for victim/survivors of violence.
-This past session she authored legislation that expands the definition of authority figure in cases of criminal sexual misconduct with minors.
+During her first term as a legislator, she authored legislation that expands the definition of authority figure in cases of criminal sexual misconduct with minors.
 Her bill established a 120 day look-back period for determining if a perpetrator was in a position of authority.
 This legislation was approved as part of the public safety budget and was signed into law by Governor Walz.

 Ami also co-authored related legislation, including bills that would:

-- Establish a domestic violence and sexual assault prevention program;* and
+- Establish a domestic violence and sexual assault prevention program*

-*These bills were passed and signed into law during the 2019 legislative session.
+*These bills were passed and signed into law.